If you’ve been in the marketing world for awhile, you’ve probably heard of the Rule of 7.

 Social media crushes old school marketing by expertly leveraging a medium that touches customers regularly.

-Social media affords businesses the opportunity to engage a customer often 7 times everyday!
-This is accomplished by sharing content, interacting with people and targeting ads to people who are interested in what you sell.
+Social media affords retailers the opportunity to engage a customer often 7 times everyday!
+This is accomplished by sharing content, interacting with users and targeting ads to people who are interested in what you sell.